 National policy may influence decommissioning strategy directly or indirectly.
-In so far as national policy is reflected in legislation, direct influence is exerted by way of the legal framework, and the extent of this influence depends on the extent to which laws are either prescriptive or enabling.
-Policies and regulations vary from country to country and affect some or all of the issues associated with public and occupational health and safety, environmental protection, the definition of end-state, waste management, reuse and recycling of materials, arrangements for release of materials from regulatory control, and matters concerning regional development.
+Insofar as national policy is reflected in legislation, direct influence is exerted by way of the legal framework, and the extent of this influence depends on the extent to which laws are either prescriptive or enabling.
+Policy and regulation varies from country to country and affect some or all of the issues associated with public and occupational health and safety, environmental protection, definition of end-state, waste management, reuse and recycling of materials, arrangements for release of materials from regulatory control, and matters concerning regional development.